 - The total money for the week.

-- Online payment (our preferred method of payment), or the exact cash or a cheque made payable to ‘Acle Primary School.’
+- Online payment (our preferred method of payment), or a cheque made payable to ‘Acle Primary School.’

 Alternatively, you can pay half termly in advance.
 You can also pay online in advance, please see the school office for details.
 We reserve the right to request you to bring in a packed lunch for your child if dinner money is outstanding for more than one week.
 If a child is absent then credits for meals missed will be carried forward.
 We also provide facilities for children to eat packed lunches at school.